iterative/dvc.org/content/docs/studio/user-guide/account-and-billing/billing-and-payment.md

 ## Difference between Free, Basic, and Enterprise plans

-A detailed comparison of the different plans can be found in the Iterative Studio [pricing page](https://studio.iterative.ai/pricing).
+A detailed comparison of the different plans can be found in the DVC Studio [pricing page](https://studio.iterative.ai/pricing).

 ## How to sign up for the Basic or Enterprise plans